Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 8.3 Interns

-- Attend all 80 hours of scheduled sessions (minimum 85% attendance mandatory for certification)
+- Attend all 80 hours (minimum 85% attendance mandatory for certification)

 - Complete all module-level assignments, lab exercises, and quizzes on the LMS